dave2k77/fractional-calculus-library/docs/optimization_summary.md

 ## Overview

-This document summarizes the optimization work completed to integrate the new special methods (Fractional Laplacian, Fractional Fourier Transform, Fractional Z-Transform) into existing fractional calculus implementations for improved performance.
+This document summarizes the optimization work completed to integrate the new special methods (Fractional Laplacian, Fractional Fourier Transform, Fractional Z-Transform, and Fractional Mellin Transform) into existing fractional calculus implementations for improved performance.

 ## Special Methods Implemented